lathashree01/LlamaClinicalRE/README.md

 Command line args:

 - model_type: llama1 or llama2 or llama1_pre or llama2_pre
-- PATH_TO_ORIGINAL_WEIGHTS: Path to the base model (llama models need to be downloaded before hand)
+- PATH_TO_ORIGINAL_WEIGHTS: Path to the base model (llama models need to be downloaded beforehand)
-- PEFT_PATH: Path to the peft model (Needed in case of fine-tuning Clincial LLAMA models)
+- PEFT_PATH: Path to the peft model (Needed in case of fine-tuning Clinical LLAMA models)
 - mycache_dir: Path to the cache directory (Needed as llama2 is gated model, else huggingface cache will be used or tries to download from huggingface)

 **Please note:** Refer https://github.com/Lathashree01/ClinicalRE_n2c2 for fine-tuning the LLaMA models on n2c2 2018 dataset.
 ### Results

-Please refere to chapter 4 of the final report for the results.
+Please refer to Chapter 4 of the final report for the results.

 ## Acknowledgements